kayreeder/elist_analysis/README.md

 <tr>
 <td width="48%" valign="top">

  <li>With TechHaven starting in 2018, there was not much growth the following year.
 However, 2020 spiked sales with a <strong>50% growth rate in March alone.</strong> This could be due to the shutdown of stores during that time, forcing customers to shop online.
-From 2019 to 2020, <strong>AOV increased by 31% and order count by 17K.</strong>
+ <li>From 2019 to 2020, <strong>AOV increased by 31% and order count by 17K.</strong>

  <li>However, the company could not maintain this momentum in the following years.
-Sales rose sharply through 2020, peaking midyear at **over $1.2M** before declining steadily across 2021 and 2022. **AOV (-10%)** and **order count (-40%)** also declined from 2021 to 2022.
-The linear trendline shows a gradual downward shift in overall performance after the 2020 high point.
+Sales rose sharply through 2020, peaking midyear at **over $1.2M** before declining steadily across 2021 and 2022.
+<li>**AOV (-10%)** and **order count (-40%)** also declined from 2021 to 2022.
+<li>The linear trendline shows a gradual downward shift in overall performance after the 2020 high point.
 This pattern suggests an exceptional surge, possibly driven by short-term market demand or promotional factors, followed by normalization in later years.

 ---